MOEAFramework/GeneralizedDecomposition/README.md

 To use this algorithm within the MOEA Framework, first compile and package this project using Maven:

 ```
 mvn package
 ```

 Then, copy the `.jar` file, typically `target/gd-1.0.0.jar`, into the `lib/` directory of the MOEA Framework.
-You can then reference this algorithm as demonstrated in the example above.

-The resulting algorithm, called `GD-MOEA/D`, can be used within the MOEA Framework by including this library in the classpath.

 ## License